Dubai golf fever hits new heights as UGC Season 2 tees off at the Dubai Creek

 “We’ve worked hard to build a well-rounded team.
 It’s not just about talent - it’s about mental toughness and the drive to compete at the highest level,” says Gandhi.

-Another exciting entry this season is The Brain & Performance Center, A DP World Compnay.
+Another exciting entry this season is The Brain & Performance Center, a DP World Company.
 The team that blends golf with a focus on mental and physical resilience and owner Gwillym Poole is excited about the platform UGC provides.

 “We see sports, particularly golf, as a perfect alignment with our commitment to well-being.
 This tournament is about much more than competition- it’s about fostering a holistic approach to the game,” Poole says.